Join our fixed departure treks.

 End of Trek:

-On the 12 day, you'll take a local bus back to Kathmandu, which takes about six hours.
-Alternatively, you can take private transportation from Syabru Besi to Kathmandu for an extra cost.
+On the eighth day, you'll take a local bus back to Kathmandu, which takes about six hours.
+Alternatively, you can take a private vehicle from Syabru Besi to Kathmandu at an extra cost.
 In the evening, we'll host a farewell dinner in Kathmandu.

 Departure: